wzwvv/MVCNet/README.md

 </div>

-> News: Thrilled to announce that our paper has been accepted by **Knowledge-Based Systems**🎉.
+> News: Our paper has been accepted by **Knowledge-Based Systems**🎉!
 Stay tuned for the final publication!

 > This repository provides the official codebase of our paper **MVCNet: Multi-View Contrastive Network for Motor Imagery Classification**.
 The implementation of all baseline models is provided in our repository [**DBConformer**](https://github.com/wzwvv/DBConformer), serving as a benchmark codebase for EEG decoding models.